 This resource has been A member of The Open Sanctuary Project’s staff has updated one or more sections within this resource. by a member of The Open Sanctuary Project’s staff as of April 14, 2022

-Very young Unless explicitly mentioned, we are referring to domesticated goose breeds, not wild geese, who may have unique needs not covered by this resource. (also known as Young geese) have their own special care needs to help them reach adulthood in good health and comfort.
+Very young geese (also known as goslings) have their own special care needs to help them reach adulthood in good health and comfort.
 Depending on how old they are when they enter your care and whether they have had or continue to have access to their mother, goslings have diverse needs when it comes to health, nutrition, and socialization.

 Intake For Goslings

-When a new A young goose finds their way to your sanctuary, it’s critical to follow appropriate intake and quarantine guidelines in order to protect your new resident and the existing flock.
-The gosling should receive all location and age-appropriate vaccinations (be sure to talk to your veterinarian about which vaccines, if any, are appropriate for your Unless explicitly mentioned, we are referring to domesticated goose breeds, not wild geese, who may have unique needs not covered by this resource. residents), and they should be evaluated for any health issues.
+When a new gosling finds their way to your sanctuary, it’s critical to follow appropriate intake and quarantine guidelines in order to protect your new resident and the existing flock.
+The A young goose should receive all location and age-appropriate vaccinations (be sure to talk to your veterinarian about which vaccines, if any, are appropriate for your goose residents), and they should be evaluated for any health issues.
 If they are with their mother, you should not separate the two unless absolutely necessary, such as if one of them has a communicable illness or needs extra space to recover from a health issue.